MicrosoftDocs/navdevitpro-content-pr/articles/function-count-partial.md

 <!-- This topic represents changes to the topic for COUNT that is pending migration from CAPS -->
 ## Remarks
 <!-- Change 1: SE bug 171777 for the CRM SDK returning a maximum of 5000 records -->

-**IMPORTANT**:  If you use the COUNT function to return records from a CRM integration table, a maximum of 5000 records are returned.
-The software development kit for Dynamics CRM uses paging to handle large entity collections, and for performance reasons, Dynamics NAV gets the first page only.
+**IMPORTANT**:  If you use the COUNT function to return the number of records in a CRM integration table, a maximum count of 5000 is returned.
+The software development kit for Dynamics CRM does not include support for counting large entity collections.
+As a result, if a CRM integration table contains thousands of records, COUNT returns a maximum count of 5000.

 ## See Also